nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Serge - Genius Leena
   - Everyone - Defend (Optional if you're only about to be FireBreath'd again)
   - Glenn - Magnify
-  - Leena - AquaBall -2
+  - Leena - AquaBeam
   - Serge - AquaBall
   - Leena - IceBlast
-- 20 Str Glenn, 14 Mag Leena Strats
+- 20 Str Glenn, 14 Mag Leena Strats (Always be prepared to revive incase of accidents)
   - Serge - 1 - Eagle Eye Glenn
   - Glenn - 3 / 3
   - Serge - 1 - TurnBlue Glenn
   - Leena - 1 / 1 - AquaBall
   - Glenn - 3 / 3
-  - Leena - 1 / 1 / 1 - IceBlast
+  - Leena - 1 / 1 / 1 / 1 - IceBlast
-  - Serge - Defend
+  - Serge - Defend (Skip if Glenn is at 6-7 Stamina)
   - Glenn - 3 / 3
   - Serge - 2 / 3
-  - Glenn - 2 / 3
+  - Glenn - 2 / 3 (3 / 3 if EagleEye is active)
 - **Use the Heal with Consumables Option**
 - **SPLIT AFTER THE WIN MENU**